 Washington Real Estate Power of Attorney Form

-A Washington real estate power of attorney allows one person to legally transfer authority over real estate transactions to another individual.
-The power of attorney will grant the selected individual the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties regarding real estate with the same authority as the drafting individual.
+A Washington real estate power of attorney allows a property owner or buyer to grant authority to another person to handle transactions involving a piece of real estate.
+The POA can grant the representative the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties with the same authority as the drafting individual.

 Washington Real Estate Power of Attorney Form

-A Washington real estate power of attorney allows one person to legally transfer authority over real estate transactions to another individual.
-The power of attorney will grant the selected individual the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties regarding real estate with the same authority as the drafting individual.
+A Washington real estate power of attorney allows a property owner or buyer to grant authority to another person to handle transactions involving a piece of real estate.
+The POA can grant the representative the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties with the same authority as the drafting individual.

-A Washington real estate power of attorney allows one person to legally transfer authority over real estate transactions to another individual.
-The power of attorney will grant the selected individual the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties regarding real estate with the same authority as the drafting individual.
+A Washington real estate power of attorney allows a property owner or buyer to grant authority to another person to handle transactions involving a piece of real estate.
+The POA can grant the representative the right to negotiate the buying and selling of property, collect rent, oversee maintenance, and handle any other duties with the same authority as the drafting individual.

 1. Home »